Lattice-Based Dynamic $k$-Times Anonymous Authentication with Attribute-Based Credentials: Introduction

 The above schemes show various advantages, but cannot resist quantum computing attacks.
-Considering this problem, Yang et al. \cite{Rupeng_wPRF} proposed the first post-quantum $k$-TAA scheme.
-They formalized a new primitive named weak pseudorandom function (wPRF) with efficient protocols to ensure the ``$k$-times'' property, and developed an extended abstract Stern's protocol, which provides a general framework to construct zero-knowledge arguments of knowledge for the statements required in $k$-TAA.
-However, this scheme is an ordinary $k$-TAA, and AP lacks the ability to grant or revoke access to users dynamically.
+Considering this problem, Yang et al. \cite{Rupeng_wPRF} presented the first post-quantum $k$-TAA scheme.
+They formalized a new primitive named weak pseudorandom function (wPRF) with efficient protocols to ensure the ``$k$-times'' authentication, and developed an extended abstract Stern's protocol, which provides a general zero-knowledge argument of knowledge (ZKAoK) framework for the statements required in their $k$-TAA.
+However, this scheme is an ordinary $k$-TAA, so AP lacks the ability to grant or revoke access to users dynamically and to support attribute-based authentication.
 Meanwhile, they just showed the theoretical possibility of a lattice-based $k$-TAA without providing an concrete instantiation, and it is actually inefficient.

+Additionally, e-cash \cite{CamenischHL05} can be viewed as a special form of $k$-TAA, where the authentication tokens take the form of e-coins that can be used up to $k$ times in the context of electronic payments.
+Libert et al. \cite{asiacrypt_LLNW17} proposed the first lattice-based e-cash scheme, and Yang et al. \cite{YAZ+19_ZKP_on_Z} later introduced a more efficient construction using a newly developed ZKAoK framework.
+Subsequently, Deo et al. \cite{e-cash_DLNS20} showed that both prior e-cash schemes fail to provably achieve exculpability, a property that ensures no entity can falsely accuse an honest user of double spending, and are therefore insecure.
+They further proposed the first concrete lattice-based e-cash systems that eliminate this security limitation.
+Despite these advances, existing lattice-based e-cash schemes, as specific instantiations of $k$-TAA, still do not support dynamic management and attribute-based authentication.

-In this paper, we propose the first post-quantum dynamic $k$-TAA scheme based on lattices.
-And in Table \ref{tab:comparisons}, we compare our scheme with existing $k$-TAA.
+In this paper, we propose the first post-quantum dynamic $k$-TAA scheme with attribute-based credentials based on lattices.
+A detailed comparison between our scheme and existing $k$-TAA is presented in Table \ref{tab:comparisons}.